BRiches423/461_Sumulated_Annealing/README.md

 ### Language Chosen Python

 # Notes for file structure:
 Please just use the files in the SA_Project folder.
 Files are as follows, the final bag lists ready to be inserted into a dataframe, are in ouput1 ouput2 and ouput3.
-The details of each annealing epoch are in stats1 stats2 and stats3.
+The details of each annealing epoch are in stats(1) stats(2) and stats(3).
 1 = Geometric cooling with a .9 rate, 2 = Geometric with at .85 rate, 3 = modified linear.

-In SA_Project, main.py runs the entire algoritm, but it won't output a new file unless you uncomment the final line, it is set to use a geometric cooling of 0.9 but that can be changed by changing the comments.
-As well Graphs.py displays all of the graphs from the data I created.
+In SA_Project, main.py runs the entire algoritm, it is set to use a geometric cooling of 0.9 but that can be changed by changing the comments.
+As well Graphs.py displays some nice graphs showing the progress from epoch to epoch in data I created.

 If you would like to see everything in a beautiful Jupyter Notebook, please use the "Simulated Annealing.ipynb" file.